hashicorp/consul/website/source/docs/agent/telemetry.html.md

   </tr>
   <tr>
     <td>`consul.serf.snapshot.compact`</td>
-    <td>This metric measures the time by the Consul agent to compact a log.
-This operation occurs only when the snapshot becomes too large enough to justify the compaction .</td>
+    <td>This metric measures the time taken by the Consul agent to compact a log.
+This operation occurs only when the snapshot becomes large enough to justify the compaction .</td>
     <td>ms</td>
     <td>timer</td>
   </tr>